 Same as David Thompson Paddlesport Classic for three days. $90 per person if paddling only 2 days (Saturday and Sunday) and $70 per person if paddling on Sunday only.

 Entries are accepted by mail, e-mail or on the WEBSCORER.COM website until 5:00 PM, PT, July 3, 2019.
 You can use e-transfers or PayPal for credit card payments.
 Registrations must be accompanied with a signed waiver for each paddler and fees.
 Registrants will be listed on our web site by boat class in early June.
-A paper registration form is included with this booklet.

 ENTRY FEE DISCOUNTS AND SURCHARGES:

 Early bird discount for registering by June 7: $30 off for solo paddlers, $20 off per paddler for boats with 2, 3 or 4 paddlers, $10 off per paddler for boats with 6 or more paddlers and $10 per paddler off for those paddling only one or two days in Category 2.
-Late registrations received between July 4 and July 15 must include a $50 surcharge per paddler.
+Late registrations received between July 4 and July 15 must include a $50 surcharge per boat.
 Late registrations without this fee or received after July 15 will be returned.

 Participants packets will be mailed out by July 5 to the first person listed on the registration form.
 The packet will include boat numbers, meal tickets, T-shirts and Paddlers’ Guides.